jp1884/techvolution-vegas-baby/Techvolution_VIII_blog/intel_on_intel.md

 In this fog of development, Intel's ability to pack transistors onto microchips fell behind others.

-As media reporters are apt to say, the other guys make faster microchips with more transistors, perhaps being 6-12 months ahead (although the gap should close with the impending "18/14A process nodes" I'm told).
+As media reporters are apt to say, the other guys make faster microchips with more transistors, perhaps being 6-12 months ahead (although the gap should close with the impending "18A and 14A process nodes" I'm told).

-And because of this misstep, Intel got the scorn for failing to meet the expectations of huge continual improvements you helped create.
+And because of this misstep, you at Intel got the scorn for failing to meet the expectations of huge yearly improvements you helped create.

 ## Still in the Race

 Of course Intel wasn't always behind.
-Its workers lead the race of Moore's Law for many decades because their founder Dr. Gordon Moore made scientific discovery the company's DNA.
+Its workers lead the Moore's Law race for many decades.
+Your founder Dr. Gordon Moore interwove scientific discovery and innovation into the company's DNA.
 And then he gave the reins to Dr. Andy Grove who instituted accountability according to his famous maxim "only the paranoid survive".

 Thus, you had a long history of designing and making the best microchips.
-For years business and customers were effectively forced to buy from you.
+From the late 1980s business and customers were effectively forced to buy from you.

-Some trouble emerged as you sometimes threw your weight around by stomping competition or over pressuring suppliers for better deals.
+This commercial success challenged your commitment to innovation.
+You sometimes threw your weight around by stomping competition or over pressuring suppliers for better deals.
 You even felt confident enough to reject Steve Jobs when he asked you to make the microchips for Apple's new device, the iPhone*.

 Then in 2015, your ability to manufacture the fastest microprocessors faltered.

 It is my understanding that when the Low Numerical Aperture Extreme Ultraviolet lithography tool wasn't ready, you tried cobalt interconnects and extensive multi-patterning instead (and I'm sure countless other techniques too complex for my enthusiast brain).

 It didn't work out.
-You got stuck in the mystery of semiconductor manufacturing and went from being years ahead to years behind in the race of Moore's Law.
+You got stuck in the mystery of semiconductor manufacturing and went from being years ahead to years behind in the race to add more transistors to microchips.

 <!-- PHOTO MASKS IMAGE -->